Vegan Chocolate Cake with a Date-Sweetened Option

-When you think about a cake being vegan AND free of refined sugar, you might think that it will be dry and dull, but I promise that’s not the case with this scrumptious chocolatey piece of heaven.
-Believe it or not, the dairy-free chocolate frosting is made with sweet potatoes and dates!
+When you think about a cake being vegan and oil-free, you might think that it will be dull, but I promise that’s not the case with this scrumptious chocolatey piece of heaven.
+Believe it or not, the dairy-free chocolate frosting is made with sweet potatoes and maple syrup (or dates)!
+They can even be turned into dairy-free chocolate cupcakes.

 We have more delicious chocolate vegan dessert recipes on this website like this easy chocolate cashew cream, my chocolate-stuffed vegan sweet potatoes, and our chocolate dairy-free mousse pie.

-- Perfect for Special Diets: Ideal for those following a vegan or dairy-free diet, this cake is free from animal products, making it suitable for a wide range of dietary preferences.
+- Great for Special Diets: Naturally vegan and dairy-free, making it suitable for a wide range of dietary preferences.

 Ingredients you will need